mrishikreddy/SRU-Coding-Club-Website-RT1/README.md

 - **Speed**: Achieves load times under 200ms with optimized Firestore reads and localStorage caching.
 - **Efficiency**: Cuts redundant Firestore reads by 80%, doubling UI navigation speed.
 - **Smart Features**: Features Ciao AI, a chatbot automating 3000+ queries per day, and a real-time contact form with unlimited submissions.

-This project is my brainchild, built for the SRU Coding Club and hosted on my personal GitHub to share the journey and inspire others.

 ## Features
 Here’s a rundown of what the SRU Coding Club Website offers: